 Mount Alvernia Academy opened its doors for the first time in 1927.
 Founded by the Missionary Franciscan Sisters of the Immaculate Conception, the school is named in honor of Mount Alverno in Italy, where Saint Francis of Assisi received the stigmata.

-What began with 13 students and a handful of committed religious sisters has become a tight-knit community of 300 students and a full staff of dedicated educators under the auspice of the Franciscan Sisters of the Immaculate Conception and their Provincial, Sister Irene Laurence.
-We proudly carry the torch the sisters lit over 90 years ago, devoted to educating the whole child, and helping our students grow intellectually, spiritually, and emotionally.
+What began with 13 students and a handful of committed religious sisters has become a tight-knit community of 300 students and a full staff of dedicated educators under the auspice of the Franciscan Sisters of the Immaculate Conception.
+We proudly carry the torch the sisters lit over 95 years ago, devoted to educating the whole child, and helping our students grow intellectually, spiritually, and emotionally.

 Children's Mission Statement

 God made me to live, not just for myself, but to share my gifts with others.
 I will follow in the footprints of Jesus, Saint Francis, and Saint Clare to make the world a better place.